AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **Adjusting Core Options**
 -----------------------------------------------------------------------------------------------------------------------
-Some of thse cores need their "Core Options" adjusted for the shader to display properly.
-"Core Options" can also be found in the "Quick Menu".
+Some of thse cores need their "Core Options" adjusted for the shader to display properly, it is also be found in the "Quick Menu".

 * Gambatte: Internal Palette = GBC - Grayscale
 * DoubleCherryGB: Default